andrewrgoss/aws-reinvent-2021/ANT305/README.md

 ### How to use PySpark in EMR Studio to write and schedule some basic ETL
-Utilize the prepared data for some data analysis and visualization How to deploy your work to a publicly-hosted CloudFront website You can expect this workshop to take approximiately 2 hours to complete.
+Utilize the prepared data for some data analysis and visualization How to deploy your work to a publicly-hosted CloudFront website You can expect this workshop to take approximately 2 hours to complete.
 It will be helpful if you are familiar with Jupyter and PySpark, but not required.

 ### Will any costs be incurred?
 If you run this workshop in your own account using the "Self Paced Labs" option, it will incur costs for various resources including: